Are you thinking of installing a radiator? Discover the right type and output for your needs, and the best location to place it

 Making the right choice when installing a radiator

-Size, shape, style, colour and design are key aesthetics when choosing what type of radiator you want.
-But, you can’t forget the practicalities such as heat output as well as budget.
+Size, shape, style, colour, and design are key aesthetic considerations when choosing the type of radiator you want.
+However, you can’t forget the practicalities, such as heat output and budget.

-Meanwhile, if you are looking for a completely new radiator design to install in your home, you will first need to determine what size radiator you need.
-Typically you will replace your old radiators with a similar size.
-This is because all the pipe work is already in place, and to change size will mean potentially expensive alterations to your piping system.
+If you are looking for a completely new radiator design to install in your home, you will first need to determine what size radiator you need.
+Typically, you will replace your old radiators with a similar size.
+This is because all the pipework is already in place, and changing size will mean potentially expensive alterations to your piping system.

-When you’ve decided what size radiator you need you can start getting creative and think about the shape, style and colour.
-There’s plenty of styles and colours to choose – apart from white – with contemporary finishes like black, and anthracite being popular.
+When you’ve decided what size radiator you need, you can start getting creative and think about the shape, style and colour.
+There’s plenty of styles and colours to choose from – apart from white – with contemporary finishes like black and anthracite being popular.
 It's worth noting that you can also paint a radiator to match any colour scheme you have.

 Traditional column radiators like this Acova Volcanic 2 Column Radiator from B&Q give older homes a more cohesive look and feel.
-When it comes to shape it's often vertical as the opposite to horizontal, but if you want to get more left field you could splash out on something like this Reina Dimaro Designer Vertical Radiator from AQVA Bathrooms.
+When it comes to shape, it's often vertical as opposed to horizontal, but if you want to get more left field, you could splash out on something like this Reina Dimaro Designer Vertical Radiator from AQVA Bathrooms.

 Calculating BTUs

-It effectively tells you the heat output of a radiator.
-Typically the higher the BTU the quicker a radiator will heat a room.
+Typically, the higher the BTU, the quicker a radiator will heat a room.
 But it's not that straightforward, you need a BTU rating that suits the room it's going in.
-To quickly work out the needed BTU in a room use B&Qs online Radiator BTU calculator.
-Once you get a BTU rating check the specs of the radiator you want to purchase to make sure it matches your needs.
+To quickly work out the needed BTU in a room, use B&Q's Radiator BTU calculator.
+Once you get a BTU rating, check the specs of the radiator you want to purchase to make sure it matches your needs.

 Choosing a radiator's position

-Beyond these choices, an open wall where no furniture is going to be placed and won’t cause an obstruction is ideal.
+Garner says, “Just avoid hiding it behind furniture or thick curtains; otherwise, you’re heating the sofa instead of the room.
+And if you’re using thermostatic valves, make sure they’re in free air so they don’t cut off too soon.”An open wall, where no furniture will be placed and won’t cause an obstruction, is ideal.
 If you have a lack of wall space in a room, a vertical radiator may solve the problem.

 FAQs